MetalPhreak/ESP8266_HTU21D/README.md

 The HTU21D is an i2c device with a temperature sensing element (capable of 14bit resolution or 0.01 degC) and a relative humidity sensing element (capable of 12bit resolution or 0.04%RH).

+Sensiron SHT21 appears to be code compatible, but is currently untested.

 Usage
 ========
 In user_init call: